marccanby/linguiphyr/README.md

 4. Click on the "Analysis" tab.
 Here, you can visualize the tree found by PAUP\*, annotate internal nodes with reconstructed states, see incompatible characters, and more.
 We recommend rooting the tree at "HI" ("Hittite"), one of the Anatolian languages, which is the branch believed to break off first.

 ![Analysis page of LinguiphyR.\label{fig:example}](paper/figure.png)

+## Contact

+If you have any questions or suggestions about LinguiPhyR, please send an email to marc.canby@gmail.com!